jkniest/hue-it-documentation/docs/lights/README.md

 # Controlling lights

-You can use the same API wheter you use the local or cloud driver.
+You can use the same API whether you use the local or cloud driver.

 ## Getting lights